pratyai/p3g/README.md

 P3G is a prototype tool for analyzing loops in a simple imperative language to determine their potential for parallelization.
 It represents loop structures using a graph-based intermediate representation (P3G) and uses an SMT solver (like Z3) to formally verify the presence or absence of data dependencies.

 The primary analysis performed is for **Data-Oblivious Full Sequentiality (DOFS)**.
 A loop is considered sequential from a DOFS perspective if a data dependency is proven to exist between adjacent iterations for all possible data inputs.
-If a counterexample can be found (i.e., a scenario where no dependency exists between adjacent iterations), the loop is considered "not fully sequential" and a candidate for parallelization.
+If the SMT query is unsatisfiable (UNSAT), it proves that for any data configuration, at least one pair of adjacent iterations remains independent, making the loop "not fully sequential" and a candidate for parallelization.

 ## Features